serge-hulne/ginko/README.md

 - Requires Go and a C/C++ toolchain (for example Xcode on Mac), as Go connects to WebView via cgo.
 - All the dependencies are installed automatically, via `go get` (see example, hereunder).

-# Uses Htmlgo syntax
+# Uses Htmlgo syntax for layout
 https://github.com/julvo/htmlgo

-# Uses HTMX syntax for Ajax calls (inside Htmlgo)
+# Uses HTMX syntax for Ajax calls
 https://htmx.org/docs/

 # Use